 SCRA operates under the direction of a Board, which reflects a range of experiences and backgrounds in relation to children and young people.
 The Board plays a significant role in setting the strategic direction and in challenging and supporting SCRA to deliver its plans.
 As a Non-Departmental Public Body, SCRA’s Board, although acting independently, is accountable to Scottish Ministers.

-Chair – Carole Wilkinson (appointed 2010)
+Chair – Michelle Miller (appointed 2018)

 Board Member – Martin Toye (appointed 2016)

 Martin is a Lecturer at the University of Edinburgh.
 Before undertaking a PhD in Psychology he trained as a Teacher and served as a chairing member of the Children’s Panel.

 Martin has worked in three Local Authorities and three Scottish Universities.
 He was chief investigator on a National Research Ethics Service registered project as part of his PhD and held honorary contracts with two NHS Health Boards.He is an elected member of the Developmental Psychology Section of the British Psychological Society.

 Board Member – Suzanne Vestri (appointed 2016)

 Suzanne Vestri is Director of Koru Consulting where she provides training and organisational development services to third sector organisations and Scottish Local Authorities.
 She specialises in governance, board development and strategic planning.
 She has a Master’s Degree in Business Administration.